KirbySophia/voting-sheet/README.md

 # voting-sheet
-stuff to knwo about voting sheet
+stuff to know about voting sheet